freenas/freenas-docs/userguide/jails.rst

    when the jail will be on a different network than the %brand% system.
-For example, if the %brand% system is on the *10.0.0.0/24* network and the jail will be on the *192.168.0.0/24* network, set the "IPv4 bridge address" and "IPv4 bridge netmask" fields for the jail.
+For example, if the %brand% system is on the *10.0.0.0/24* network and the jail will be on the *192.168.0.0/24* network, set the :guilabel:`IPv4 bridge address` and :guilabel:`IPv4 bridge netmask` fields for the jail.

-If both the "VIMAGE" and "NAT" boxes are unchecked, the jail must be configured with an IP address within the same network as the interface it is bound to, and that address will be assigned as an alias on that interface.
-To use a "VIMAGE" jail on the same subnet, uncheck "NAT" and configure an IP address within the same network.
+If both the :guilabel:`VIMAGE` and :guilabel:`NAT` boxes are unchecked, the jail must be configured with an IP address within the same network as the interface it is bound to, and that address will be assigned as an alias on that interface.
+To use a :guilabel:`VIMAGE` jail on the same subnet, uncheck :guilabel:`NAT` and configure an IP address within the same network.
 In both of these cases, configure only an IP address and do not configure a bridge or a gateway address.

-After making selections, click the "OK" button.
-The jail is created and added to the "Jails" tab as well as in the tree menu under "Jails".
+After making selections, click the :guilabel:`OK` button.
+The jail is created and added to the :guilabel:`Jails` tab as well as in the tree menu under :guilabel:`Jails`.
 Jails start automatically.
-To prevent this, uncheck the "Autostart" box.
+To prevent this, uncheck the :guilabel:`Autostart` box.

 The first time a jail is added or used as a template, the GUI automatically downloads the necessary components from the internet.
 A